Yui-H8/Datacamp/AI_Introduction to ChatGPT.md

 ### Magical summaries
 * ChatGPT is a powerful tool for summarizing and reformatting content, helping you quickly extract key information from long articles, books, or conversations.
 It can condense complex topics, transform reports into bullet points, or simplify dense text into clear, concise summaries tailored to your needs.
+Q:
 *summarize the plot of Harry Potter.
 In 100 words.*